 In the context of nature reporting, measures are actions to mitigate the impact of past and present pressures and thus, to maintain or restore species and habitats based on their specific requirements.
-The instruments (legal, statutory, administrative or contractual) by which the measures are taken are not to be considered when answering in field "Status of measures" nor in field "List of main conservation measures".
+The instruments (legal, statutory, administrative or contractual) by which the measures are taken are not to be considered when answering in field "Status of measures" (H\8\1\b\measures\status for habitats and S\9\1\b\measures\status for species; B\8\1\b\measures\status for birds) nor in table "List of main conservation measures" (Measures\List).